Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small: Abstract

 \section{Abstract}

 Positive $k^{\rm th}$-intermediate Ricci curvature on a Riemannian $n$-manifold, to be denoted by $\Ric_k>0$, is a condition that interpolates between positive sectional and positive Ricci curvature (when $k =1$ and $k=n-1$ respectively).
-In this work, we consider various kinds of metrics on homogeneous spaces and study the minimum $k$ for which they satisfy $\Ric_k>0$.
-First, we examine symmetric and normal homogeneous metrics.
-Then, we investigate certain Cheeger deformations, namely of fat homogeneous bundles and products of homogeneous spaces.
-As a consequence, we show that every dimension $n\geq 7$ congruent to $3$, $5$, $6$ or $7\,\Mod 8$ supports infinitely many closed simply connected manifolds of pairwise distinct homotopy type all of which admit metrics of $\Ric_k>0$ for some $k<n/2$.
-Furthermore, we show there exist infinitely many manifolds with $\Ric_2>0$ of distinct homeomorphism type in each dimension $4m+1\geq 9$.
+In this work, we produce many examples of manifolds of $\Ric_k>0$ with $k$ small by examining symmetric and normal homogeneous spaces, along with certain metric deformations of fat homogeneous bundles.
+As a consequence, we show that every dimension $n\geq 7$ congruent to $3\,\Mod 4$ supports infinitely many closed simply connected manifolds of pairwise distinct homotopy type, all of which admit homogeneous metrics of $\Ric_k>0$ for some $k<n/2$.
+We also prove that each dimension $n\geq 4$ congruent to $0$ or $1\,\Mod 4$ supports closed manifolds which carry metrics of $\Ric_k>0$ with $k\leq n/2$, but do not admit metrics of positive sectional curvature.

 \subjclass[2010]{Primary: 53C20.
 Seconday: 53C21, 53C30, 53C35, 58D19.}